-Article 7: Illegal positions
+Article 7: Irregularities

-- 7.1 a.
-If during a game it is found that the initial position of the pieces was incorrect, the game shall be cancelled and a new game played. - b.
-If during a game it is found that the only error is that the chessboard has been placed contrary to Article 2.1, the game continues but the position reached must be transferred to a correctly placed chessboard. - 7.2 If a game has begun with colours reversed then it shall continue, unless the arbiter rules otherwise. - 7.3 If a player displaces one or more pieces, he shall re?establish the correct position on his own time.
-If necessary the opponent has the right to restart the player's clock without making a move in order to make sure the player re?establishes the correct position on his own time. - 7.4 If during a game it is found that an illegal move has been made, or that pieces have been displaced from their squares, the position before the irregularity shall be re?instated.
-If the position immediately before the irregularity cannot be identified the game shall continue from the last identifiable position prior to the irregularity.
-The clocks shall be adjusted according to Article 6.13 and, in the case of an illegal move, Article 4.3 applies to the move replacing the illegal move.
-The game shall then continue.
+- 7.1 a.If during a game it is found that the initial position of the pieces was incorrect, the game shall be cancelled and a new game played. - b.
+If during a game it is found that the only error is that the chessboard has been placed contrary to Article 2.1, the game continues but the position reached must be transferred to a correctly placed chessboard. - 7.2 If a game has begun with colours reversed, then it shall continue, unless the arbiter rules otherwise. - 7.3 If a player displaces one or more pieces, he shall re-establish the correct position on his own time.
+If necessary, either the player or his opponent shall stop the clocks and ask for the arbiter's assistance.
+The arbiter may penalise the player who displaced the pieces. - 7.4 a.If during a game it is found that an illegal move has been made, the position immediately before the irregularity shall be reinstated.
+If the position immediately before the irregularity cannot be determined the game shall continue from the last identifiable position prior to the irregularity.
+The clocks shall be adjusted according to Article 6.14.
+Article 4.3 applies to the move replacing the illegal move.
+The game shall then continue from this reinstated position. - b.
+After the action taken under Article 7.4(a), for the first two illegal moves by a player the arbiter shall give two minutes extra time to his opponent in each instance; for a third illegal move by the same player, the arbiter shall declare the game lost by this player. - 7.5 If during a game it is found that pieces have been displaced from their squares, the position before the irregularity shall be re-instated.
+If the position immediately before the irregularity cannot be identified, the game shall continue from the last identifiable position prior to the irregularity.
+The clocks shall be adjusted according to Article 6.14.
+The game shall then continue from this re-instated position.